-It is actually a three-step process.
-We would divide the time period into three parts.
+It is actually a three-step process that involves dividing the time period into three parts.

-1. The first step is to find the assets/portfolios betas in the first period.
-Some researchers would use these betas to classify assets into portfolios.
+Step 1: Determine the betas of the assets/portfolios in the initial period.
+Some researchers use these betas to categorize assets into portfolios.

-2. The second step is to find betas of these portfolios in the second period.
+Step 2: Find the betas of these portfolios in the subsequent period.

-3. The third step is to find the portfolio returns in the third period and test whether the betas from the second period can explain these returns?
-This step involves:
+Step 3: Calculate the portfolio returns in the final period and determine whether the betas from the second period can explain these returns.
+This step includes:

-(i) cross-sectional regressions of the portfolio returns on the portfolio betas in each period.
+- Conducting cross-sectional regressions of the portfolio returns on the portfolio betas for each period.

-(ii) averaging coefficients from the cross-sectional regressions across time.
-The standard errors are adjusted for cross-sectional dependence.
+- Averaging the coefficients obtained from the cross-sectional regressions over time.
+The standard errors are adjusted to account for cross-sectional dependence.

 What does asreg do in the above process